Who typically joins the Council for European Studies?

 How long does it take for the Institutional Membership Committee to make a decision?

-About 1-2 months.
+About 3-5 business days.
 However, applications are handled on an accelerated basis during fellowship application season.

 What will I need to apply to become a member of CES’ Academic Consortium?